hichristensen/hic-page-new-v2/content/authors/admin/_index.md

     url: https://www.ucsd.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are related to a systems approach to robotics, AI, and perception
+bio: My research interest is a systems approach to robotics, AI, and perception

 # Interests to show in About widget
 interests: